hashicorp/nomad/website/source/docs/jobspec/index.html.md

   [here](/docs/jobspec/schedulers.html)

 *   `update` - Specifies the task's update strategy.
 When omitted, rolling updates are disabled.
-The `update` block has the following configuration:
+The `update` block supports the following keys:

-    ```
-    update {
-        // The number of tasks that can be updated in parallel.
-        max_parallel = 3

-        // A delay introduced between sets of task updates.
-        stagger = "30s"
-    }
-    ```

     * `max_parallel` - `max_parallel` is given as an integer value and specifies
       the number of tasks that can be updated at the same time.